trevorwslee/UNOR4WiFiExperiments/README.md

 ![arduino_uno_r4_wifi.png](imgs/arduino_uno_r4_wifi.png)

-With this [project](https://github.com/trevorwslee/UNOR4WiFiExperiments), I hope to demonstrate my Arduino UNO R4 WiFi experiments with the microcontroller board's LED matrix, starting from simply turning on/off each one of the LEDs, to having a simple remote UI for controlling the LEDs of the matrix, using an Android app (DumbDisplay) connected using the microcontroller board's WiFi support.
+With this [project](https://github.com/trevorwslee/UNOR4WiFiExperiments), I hope to demonstrate my Arduino UNO R4 WiFi experiments with the microcontroller board's LED matrix, starting from simply turning on/off each one of the LEDs, to having a simple remote UI for controlling the LEDs of the matrix, using an Android app -- DumbDisplay -- connected using the microcontroller board's WiFi support.

 The microcontroller programs here are Arduino sketches developed using VSCode with PlatformIO, in the similar fashion as described by the post -- [A Way to Run Arduino Sketch With VSCode PlatformIO Directly](https://www.instructables.com/A-Way-to-Run-Arduino-Sketch-With-VSCode-PlatformIO/).